hferrada/HydridSelfIndex/README.md

 MAKE
 ======
-1.- Install the libraries sdsl and rmq. <br />
+1.- Install the libraries sdsl and rmq.
+Nota the in our experiments we set the rmq blok size in 64, the faster configuration of the rmq library.
+To do that you have set RMQRMM64::BLK = RMQRMM64::SS = 64 in the header file oncludes/RMQRMM64.h before to compile it<br />
 2.- Edit the Makefile writing the variables SDSL_DIR and RMQ_DIR with the path where you have installed the libraries. <br />
 3.- To make the library just execute the command 'make', this will create the file: 'hsi.a'. <br />